 What You SHOULD Do

 - Document your content marketing strategy.
 Documenting your content marketing strategy is key to ensure you’ve established a thoughtful plan aligned to business goals and objectives.
 The strategy should include the content marketing roadmap that defines your marketing priorities across audiences and how content can help you achieve those priorities.
 Your roadmap should also include how your marketing technology should evolve as your ambitions grow.

 - Understand your audience.
 You absolutely must know who you’re targeting for each of your various content assets across segments and channels.
 Today this is possible, even when your visitors are new or unknown, with artificial intelligence (AI).
 Machine learning based solutions can uncover highly granular data on unique customer interests and preferences at the individual level to inform your targeting and cross-channel content marketing strategy.

 - Automate with machine learning.
 Machine learning and natural language processing — both powerful subsets of AI — have become the cornerstones to making automated content marketing and individualization possible.
 These solutions provide significant advances when it comes to tracking individual consumer behaviors and interests, and delivering content based on those actions.
 Investigate marketing technology using natural language processing and machine learning algorithms to personalize content experiences to each individual and target users with the right content consistently over time.

 - Track the results.
 Measuring content marketing effectiveness and ROI is critical to a successful strategy.
 Your measurement strategy, aligned to clearly defined goals and data sources, should be a key part of your content marketing roadmap and one of the initial things you establish before you begin to execute on your strategy.
 This hard work up-front will guarantee you have the mechanisms and resources to measure your success over time.

 OneSpot’s personalization solutions can help you bring the customer journey to life with individualized content experiences that improve your results and your bottom line.
-Contact us to learn more or request a demo.
+Contact us to learn more or contact us.